What to see in Machu Picchu tours? Inca temples and key points of each route

 Since 2024, the number of entrances to Machu Picchu has increased from five to ten.
 Likewise, the circuits went from four to only three.
 The new circuits are included in the ten tickets, which are:

-• c) The ticket Machu Picchu Classic Lower Terrace (offers circuit 2).
+- The Machu Picchu Classic Lower Terrace Ticket (Route 2B) – offers circuit 2.

-• e) The ticket Machu Picchu with Huayna Picchu (offers circuit 3).
+- The Machu Picchu with Huayna Picchu Ticket (Route 3A) – offers circuit 3.

-• g) The ticket Machu Picchu with Huchuy Picchu (offers circuit 3).
+- The Machu Picchu with Huchuy Picchu Ticket (Route 3D) – offers circuit 3.

 Circuit 1 in Machu Picchu: what Inca temples does it offer?